-Although, for a while, only problems with certain symmetries seemed solvable, in recent years there have been successes in solving problems by employing the conditions~\eqref{HC1} and~\eqref{HC2}.
-Particularly, for the qubit states, the Bloch representation provides a useful tool for solving the problem of minimizing the error of discrimination of qubit states.
-For example, in 2009, Samsonov applied the necessary and sufficient conditions for indicating an algorithmic solution for $N$ pure qubit states~\cite{SamsonovPRA2009}.
-Dominic and Terhal in 2010 used the discrimination duality theorem and the Bloch sphere representation for a geometric and analytic representation of the optimal guessing strategies among qubit states~\cite{DeconinckPRA2010}.
-Bae in 2013 represented a geometric formulation for the case with equal prior probabilities for cases where quantum state geometry is clear~\cite{BaeNJP2013}.
-A complete analysis for three mixed states of qubit systems has been done by Ha \etal in 2013~\cite{HaPRA2013}.
-Weir \etal in 2017 used the Helstrom conditions constructively and analytically for solving the problem of any number of qubit states with arbitrary prior probabilities~\cite{WeirPRA2017} and did the same method for finding optimal strategies for trine states~\cite{WeirQST2018}.
+Although, for a while, only problems with certain symmetries seemed solvable, in recent years there have been successful attempts in solving problems by employing the conditions~\eqref{HC1} and~\eqref{HC2}.
+Particularly, for qubit states, the Bloch representation provides a useful tool to solve the problem of ME discrimination of qubit states.
+For example, Hunter in 2004 provided a complete solution for pure qubit states with equal a priori probabilities \cite{HunterAIP2004}.
+Samsonov in 2009 employed the necessary and sufficient conditions to propose an algorithmic solution for $N$ pure qubit states~\cite{SamsonovPRA2009}.
+Deconinck and Terhal in 2010 used the discrimination duality theorem and the Bloch sphere representation to provide a geometric and analytic representation of the optimal guessing strategies for qubit states~\cite{DeconinckPRA2010}.
+Bae in 2013 proposed a geometric formulation for a case with equal priori probabilities in a situation where quantum state geometry is clear~\cite{BaeNJP2013,BaePRA2013}, and in the same year, a complete analysis for three mixed states of qubit systems was done by Ha \etal~\cite{HaPRA2013}.
+Weir \etal in 2017 utilized the Helstrom conditions constructively and analytically to solve a problem with any number of qubit states with arbitrary priori probabilities~\cite{WeirPRA2017}, giving the central role in their approach to the inverse of $\Gamma$ instead of $\Gamma$ itself.
+Later, they applied their method to find optimal strategies for trine states~\cite{WeirQST2018}.

-In this paper, we address the problem of minimum error discrimination for qubit states.
-We employ the Helstrom conditions in a constructive way and introduce a general instruction for obtaining the Lagrange operator $\Gamma$.
-Having this operator in hand, we find the optimal measurement.
-Generally, we solve the problem either for equal and non equal priori probabilities.
-Using this instruction, we study the problem of three qubit states completely and apply these results to the case of trine states with arbitrary priori probabilities.

-The paper is organized as follows.
-In Sec.~\ref{section-2}, we review the problem of minimum-error discrimination and reformulate the problem for qubit states using the Bloch vector representation.
-With the help of this representation, we employ the Helstrom conditions in a constructive way to solve the problem for both equal and arbitrary prior probabilities and introduce an instruction for finding the Lagrange operator $\Gamma$.
-We illustrate our approach and suggested instruction by some examples in Sec.~\ref{examples}.
-Finally, Sec.~\ref{conclusion} contains the summary of results.